jewjux/gic-assignment/README.md

         ```

 ### Option 2: Without Docker
-Note: Please ensure your python environment is 3.10
+NOTE: Please ensure your python environment is 3.10 for this option.

 Creating virtual environment: ```python -m venv venv```